 Caraway seed can be used for flavoring foods either whole or ground.
 They can be used in virtually any recipe, ranging from sweet to savory, to add an unexpected range of flavors.
 Add the seeds towards the end of cooking to avoid the bitterness that can result from lengthy simmering.

 A popular ingredient in Indian cuisine, cardamom comes whole as green pods or ground as a tan powder.
-If you use the whole pods, lightly toast the seeds inside the pods for the fullest flavor prior to removing and grinding.
+If you use the whole pods, lightly toast the seeds inside the pods for the fullest flavor before removing and grinding.
 The seeds from 5 pods will equal approximately 1/4 teaspoon ground.

 Cayenne pepper is made from dried and ground seeds and pods of various types of chile peppers.
 It should be used sparingly; season to taste until the desired level of heat is reached.